 Now, this is when we are going to insert the actual magic, the Text element which will display the actual flight date.
 In the Palette select the Text Field element and place it to the right of the Date static text you just created.
 You create the Text field the same way you did create all the previous elements.
 What is going to be different, are the text field properties.
 So with the text field selected, look at the Properties window.
-Set the Expression property to: \$F{DATE}.
+Set the Expression property to: \$F(DATE).
 You can use the Expression Editor for this.
 Just click on the icon to the right of the Expression property.
-It will open the Expression Editor (you could see that on Picture 94: The Expression editor).
+It will open the Expression Editor (you could see that on Picture 97: The Expression editor).
 In the Expression Editor, select Fields and then double click the DATE field.
 Close the dialog with the Finish button.
-The Expression property should now contain the expression I mentioned a couple of words earlier.
-Set the Pattern property to: dd.MM.yyyy hh:mm:ss.
+The Expression property to: dd.MM.yyyy hh:mm:ss.
 This will format the date into more friendly format.
 (It is Java date format pattern.
 It would take too much place to explain if you have no idea, so search on the internet on how to format date in Java).
 That's it for this text field.
 When FS Logbook Editor will fill this template, a date of the flight will be inserted here and formatted as per the pattern.
 You can set text font, alignment and other properties as for your liking.
 This is what your template should look like now:

-Picture 98: A DATE text field added to template.
+Picture 101: A DATE text field added to template.